mguleryuz/geckoterm/README.md

 ## Summary

-This SDK provides a type-safe interface for interacting with the [LunarCrush API](https://github.com/mguleryuz/geckoterm).
+This SDK provides a type-safe interface for interacting with the [CoinGecko Terminal API](https://github.com/mguleryuz/geckoterm).
 It uses OpenAPI to generate a fully typed API client, making it easier to work with the API in TypeScript.

 Check out the [GitHub repository](https://github.com/mguleryuz/geckoterm) for more information.